Geneva Conventions: Geneva Conventions of 1949

-With two Geneva Conventions revised and adopted, and the second and fourth added, in 1949 the whole set is referred to as the "Geneva Conventions of 1949" or simply the "Geneva Conventions".
-Usually only the Geneva Conventions of 1949 are referred to as First, Second, Third or Fourth Geneva Convention.
+With two Geneva Conventions revised and adopted and two added in 1949, the whole is referred to as the "Geneva Conventions of 1949" or simply the "Geneva Conventions".
+Usually only the Geneva Conventions of 1949 are referred to as First, Second, Third or Fourth Geneva Conventions.
 The treaties of 1949 were ratified, in whole or with reservations, by 196 countries.

-Protocols
+1977 Additional Protocols

-The 1949 conventions have been modified with three amendment protocols:
+The 1949 Geneva Conventions have been amended with three optional protocols: